- Vapor quality;

 The materials used in the PAX 3 are pretty much the same as in the PAX 2:

 - Surgical grade stainless steel, and;

 - Food-safe and heat-resistant plastic.

-- Pros: it’s sturdy and easy to clean;
+- Pros of metal: stainless steel is sturdy and easy to clean;

-- Cons: glass is absolutely the safest material and best for flavor.
+- Pros of glass: glass is absolutely the safest material and best for flavor.

 Size & weight

 Think of a vaporizer that easily fits in the palm of your hand or pocket.

 Done?
 Well, the PAX 3 is even smaller than that.